Questions About Becoming a Foster Caregiver

 What if it doesn’t work out with the foster child in my home?

-How long does the child stay in my home and can I adopt the child?
+How long might a child remain in my home and can I adopt the child?

 Can I take the foster child on vacation?

 Yes.
-Prior notice must be given to the legal custodian (DCFS) and your Methodist Foster Care worker and we must know where you are going- address, etc. if it is out of state.
+Prior notice must be given to the legal custodian (DCFS) and your Methodist Foster Care worker and we must know where you are going- address, phone, etc. if you will travel out of state.

 Can the kids play sports and/or participate in extra-curricular activities?

-Yes.
+Yes!
 We encourage you to keep your foster child as active as possible.
-They should be given opportunities to explore their interests.
+All children benefit from opportunities to explore their interests.